-Beginning with her first feature film, Sydney Freeland (Navajo) has strived to create and present accurate, compelling images of Native American and Indigenous people on screen.
+Beginning with her first feature film, Sydney Freeland has striven to create and present accurate, compelling images of Native American and Indigenous people on screen.

-2014's Drunktown's Finest, which she directed, a story of three people overcoming hardships of life on the reservation, was awarded the Sundance Film Festival's Jury Prize and went on to receive the Jury Prize at L.A.
+2014's Drunktown's Finest, which she wrote and directed, told the story of three people overcoming the challenges of life on a reservation.
+It was nominated for the Sundance Film Festival's Audience Award and went on to receive the Jury Prize at L.A.
 Outfest.

-After growing up on the Navajo reservation in New Mexico, Freeland graduated from the Academy of Art University in San Francisco and then attended a writers program in Santa Fe before she was accepted into the Fox Writers Lab.
+After growing up on a Navajo reservation in New Mexico, Freeland graduated from the Academy of Art University in San Francisco and attended a writers' program in Santa Fe before she was accepted into the Fox Writers Lab.

-Then, with her film degree but without a job, she went back home to the reservation – although not for long.
+Then, with a film degree but no job, she went back home to the reservation — but not for long.

-Freeland was in the parking lot of a Walmart in Gallup, NM on a Friday night when she got the phone call that would set her career in motion.
+Freeland was in the parking lot of a Walmart in Gallup, New Mexico, on a Friday night when she got the phone call that would set her career in motion.
 It was from a TV producer who had received her resume, asking if she could meet him at the Starbucks in Westwood that Sunday.
-She hastily gathered up some things and hit the road for LA.
+She packed a bag and hit the road for L.A.
 During the meeting, she nailed down the job as a production assistant on a cooking show.

 The rest, as they say, is on her filmography.
-She directed all six episodes of the Emmy-nominated indie web series Her Story.
-Freeland's second feature film, Deidra and Laney Rob a Train, premiered at Sundance in 2017 and is currently streaming on Netflix.
+She directed all six episodes of the Emmy-nominated web series Her Story.
+Her second feature film, Deidra and Laney Rob a Train, premiered at Sundance in 2017 and is currently streaming on Netflix.

-Her list of TV directing credits includes The Wilds, Rutherford Falls, Grey's Anatomy, P-Valley, Nancy Drew and Fear the Walking Dead.
+Her television directing credits include The Wilds, Rutherford Falls, Grey's Anatomy, P-Valley, Nancy Drew and Fear the Walking Dead.

 "When I started that first feature, it came from the idea of not telling a white savior story or to have simple characters.
 I grew up in a diverse and dynamic place, and wanted to show that, which led to three different characters: a straight Navajo guy going off to the military, a woman adopted by white people and a transgender woman trying to get off the reservation."

-She points to a couple of episodes of the Grey's Anatomy spinoff Station 19 as another example of moving the needle.
-"I brought up in casting to make one role Native, a character found in a park, a non-descriptive role," Freeland says.
+Freeland, who is also transgender, points to her experience directing episodes of the Grey's Anatomy spinoff Station 19 as another example of moving the needle.
+"I brought up in casting to make one role Native, a character found in a park, a non-descriptive role," she says.
 "Even having that was great, and little things over time can add up."

 Starting off in the business, Freeland felt like most others had a head start and that Hollywood was a monolith with gatekeepers.
-Still, she cracked through barriers.
+Still, she broke through barriers through persistence and resilience.